Leakage current of high-fluence neutron-irradiated 8" silicon sensors for the CMS Endcap Calorimeter Upgrade: Summary and outlook

 \section{Summary and outlook}

-This study investigates the behaviour of CE silicon sensors exposed to delivered fluences in range between $5 \times 10^{14}~\neqcm$ and $1.4 \times 10^{16}~\neqcm$.
-The results confirm that the leakage current profiles are smooth for all sensors, with no instabilities related to sensor layouts or proximity to internal HV structures in partial sensors.
+This study investigates the behaviour of CE silicon sensors exposed to fluences in range between $5 \times 10^{14}~\neqcm$ and $1.3 \times 10^{16}~\neqcm$.
+The results show that the leakage current profiles are smooth for all sensors, with no instabilities related to sensor layouts or proximity to internal HV structures in partial sensors.

 Most sensors exhibit a typical diode-like IV dependence.
-However, sensors exposed to prolonged annealing and high fluences developed an exponential increase in leakage current at high voltages, attributed to charge multiplication effects.
-This issue was mitigated by splitting high-fluence irradiation rounds, which resulted in stable IV characteristics.
+However, sensors exposed to prolonged annealing and high fluences developed a pronounced exponential increase in leakage current at high voltages.
+This behaviour was mitigated by splitting high-fluence irradiation rounds to limit cumulative in-reactor annealing, demonstrating that controlling the annealing history suppresses the exponential increase in leakage current and preserves stable diode-like IV characteristics.

-The measured leakage current at a fluence of $1.4 \times 10^{16}~\text{n}_{\text{eq}}/\text{cm}^2$ (approximately 40$~\%$ above the expected HL-LHC End-of-Life fluence) confirms that CE sensors perform as expected under operational conditions.
+The measured leakage current at a fluence approximately 30$~\%$ above the expected HL-LHC End-of-Life fluence confirms that CE sensors perform as expected under operational conditions.
 At the planned operating temperature of \SI{-35}{\celsius}, both the per-cell and total sensor leakage currents remain within the limits set by the detector design and the readout chip.
 However, when assuming a higher sensor temperature of \SI{-30}{\celsius}, the total leakage current would exceed the specification limit, showing the importance of efficient cooling to ensure full compliance at extreme fluences.

 The leakage current increases with fluence, following the expected trend.
 We observed that partial sensors with internal HV lines exhibit leakage current behaviour consistent with that of full sensors.
-Additionally, HD sensors irradiated up to $1.4 \times 10^{16}~\neqcm$ follow the anticipated leakage current trend.
+Additionally, HD sensors irradiated up to $1.3 \times 10^{16}~\neqcm$ follow the anticipated leakage current trend.

-The results of the current-related damage coefficient from two campaigns, conducted in the previous and current studies, agree within fit uncertainties, justifying their combination into a single dataset.
+The current-related damage factor values obtained in the previous and current irradiation campaigns are consistent within the total uncertainties, justifying their combination into a single dataset.
 A comparison of single-cell and total sensor currents from both full and partial sensors reveals consistent behaviour across all sensor types.
 However, the consolidated CE sensor $\alpha$ values are systematically higher than those reported in the literature, likely due to variations in neutron flux, fluence estimation across facilities, and bias voltage differences.